MOSCOW BLOG Playing Chicken with Ukraine

-When I was a boy I used to play chicken with my brothers on he beach.
-In this version you had you little brother on your back and ran at your friend who also had a brother on his back.
+When I was a boy I used to play chicken with my brothers on the beach.
+In this version you had you little brother on your back and ran at your friend, who also had a brother on his back.
 The goal was to knock the brother off the back and into the sand.

 Russia and Ukraine/Nato are locked in a similar game, which has already had two rounds and is now threatening to go into a third.
 For the sake of the analogy knocking the brother to the sand is to force a deal on your adversary.
-The danger is that the first round was played with diplomatic pillows.
-The second with sticks and stones.
-And the third round that may start soon after tension skyrocketed in recent days could be played with guns.
+The danger is that the first round was played with diplomatic pillows; the second with sticks and stones; and the third round, which may start soon after tension skyrocketed in recent days, could be played with guns.

 There are two clear camps on the whole show down.
 The advocates of the first claim that president Vladimir Putin is afraid of Ukraine’s democracy and wants to destroy it, invade it or at least return it to Russia’s “sphere of influence.”
-The second group believes that this is all about Nato: that Putin is genuinely concerned about Ukraine eventually joining Nato and Nato placing offensive missiles on Ukraine’s border with Russia that have less than 5 minute flight times that hit 80% of Russia’s population.
+The second group believes that this is all about Nato: that Putin is genuinely concerned about Ukraine eventually joining Nato and Nato placing offensive missiles on Ukraine’s border with Russia that have less than 5 minute flight times and could hit 80% of Russia’s population.

-As I have written elsewhere I am in the second camp simply because this is exactly what Putin says it the problem and he has said it over and over again for more than a decade.
-(In support of the other camp Putin mentioned to George W Bush once that he didn't think that Ukraine was “a real country” and that 5,000 word essay he wrote, but not much else.)
+As I have written elsewhere, I am in the second camp simply because this is exactly what Putin says is the problem and he has said it over and over again for more than a decade.
+(In support of the other camp Putin mentioned to George W Bush once that he didn't think that Ukraine was “a real country,” and that 5,000-word essay he wrote, but not much else.)
 But for the sake of this argument lets us assume that it is all about Nato.

-This is not the first time that Putin has asked for these pan-European security talks.
+This is not the first time that Putin has asked for pan-European security talks.
 In 2008 Putin turned up in Brussels with the newly inaugurated Dmitry Medvedev on his back offering to play chicken and a framework security deal in his hand.
 He was ignored.
 Europe didn't want to play and Medvedev left again with nothing to show for the effort.

 Pillow fight